Skip to main content

 University of Applied Sciences

 The education offered by Åland UAS emphasizes close contact with business, industry and services, especially at the regional level.
 The university’s degree programmes are designed to meet the changing requirements and development needs of the workplace, having a pronounced occupational emphasis and qualifying graduates for various expert duties. Åland UAS undertakes research and development activities with an applied and practical emphasis.
-Each degree programme awards 180-270 ECTS credits and takes 3-4.5 years to complete.
+Each degree programme awards between 180 to 270 ECTS credits and takes 3-4.5 years to complete.
 Each credit is equivalent to 40 hours of work.
 The university’s programmes combine theory, practice and individual experience.
 Often, at least a one-year internship is included, as is international exchange.

 • Åland University of Applied Sciences was founded in 1997 by the Åland Provincial Government as a co-operative network for vocational higher education with the right to award polytechnical diplomas.

-On 1 January 2003, Åland University of Applied Sciences became a permanent institution when itmerged with Åland Open University.
+On 1 January 2003, Åland University of Applied Sciences became a permanent institution when it merged with Åland Open University.
 After the merger, its Swedish name was changed to Högskolan på Åland.

 Degree programmes